nateforsyth/nateforsyth.github.io/_posts/2019-02-21-building-shared-library-spfx-projects-and-shared-libraries-part-2.md

 ## What this post will cover.

-- A litle more about what I do.
+- A little more about what I do.
 - What the actual requirements of the Shared Code project were.
 - What was already tried.
 - The type of project chosen to meet those needs, and why.